 - By performing this process, we can gain confidence that the specifications are correct (or fix them if they are not). - We can also generate test cases from the model to demonstrate that properties still hold over the final system.

 Next Time

 - Design Fundamentals

 - Readings:

 - Sommerville, chapter 6

-- Homework:
+- Homework 2:

 - Up on Moodle

+- You will get feedback on HW1 soon!

-- Revised requirements and tests due 10/02.
+- Revised requirements and tests due 10/10.

 - Any questions?